 Joint Majors in Linguistics & French/Italian/Japanese/Spanish

-In addition to our joint major in Linguistics & Philosophy (Hegis code: 1514), we are now pleased to be able to offer joint majors that combine the study of linguistics with that of language, literature, and culture.
+We are pleased to be able to offer joint majors that combine the study of linguistics with that of language, literature, and culture.
 Here's some informationabout these majors (and the corresponding honors programs):

 For further information, contact Prof. Neidle.